arqo123/speedgoose/README.md

 <!-- Multitenancy -->
 ## :briefcase: Multitenancy
-  For enabling multitenancy, you have to pass multitenantKey into wrapper config, so it will looks like
+  For enabling multitenancy, you have to pass multitenantKey into wrapper config, so it will look like
 ```ts
 applySpeedGooseCacheLayer(mongoose, {
   redisUri: process.env.REDIS_URI,